babelfish-for-postgresql/babelfish_project_website/faq.md

 ## How many concurrent users does Babelfish support?

-There are no practical limitations which harm daily operations.
+There are no hard limits which harm daily operations.
 So far, no problems in this area have been observed.
-Basically, the same limitations as in standard PostgreSQL apply.
+Basically, the same limitations as in standard PostgreSQL apply with some overhead.

-## Does Babelfish support replication?

-Yes, Babelfish is a tool that speaks the MS SQL wire protocl (TDS).
-It does not impact the way PostgreSQL stores data, does WAL handling and so on.
-Therefore replication is of course possible without restrictions.

 ## Is it possible to run T-SQL?

-Yes, support for a great deal of T-SQL code is available.
+Yes, support for a great deal of T-SQL language is available.
 Here is an example:

 ```sql
 CREATE PROCEDURE [HumanResources].[uspUpdateEmployeePersonalInfo]